-Part 2, pages 23-24 of the same guidance titled 'The Management of Safeguarding', specifies "Governing bodies and proprietors should ensure that all governors and trustees receive appropriate safeguarding and child protection training at induction".
-The training, including multi-agency training, in the last 3 years undertaken by staff and governors to ensure their knowledge and skills are up to date includes:
+Part 2, pages 25-55 of the same guidance titled 'The Management of Safeguarding', specifies "Governing bodies and proprietors should ensure that all governors and trustees receive appropriate safeguarding and child protection training at induction".
+The training, including multi-agency training, in the last 3 years undertaken by staff and governors to ensure their knowledge and skills are up to date includes but is not limited to:

-- Introduction to Safeguarding training all staff

-- KCSIE updates all staff

-- Prevent training all staff

-- Governor safeguarding training

-- Safer recruitment training-HT/DHT/SBM

-- FGM training

-- Domestic Violence Equation twilight

-- Online safety training

-- Peer on Peer abuse

-- Child sexual exploitation safeguarding staff meeting

-- Sexual abuse safeguarding staff meeting

-- DSL attend termly network meetings

-- DSL update training

-- Train the Trainer
+- o Introduction to Safeguarding training all staff - o Prevent safeguarding safeguarding staff meeting - o FGM safeguarding safeguarding staff meeting - o Domestic Violence Equation twilight - o Honour based violence safeguarding staff meeting - o Child sexual exploitation safeguarding staff meeting - o Sexual abuse safeguarding staff meeting - o DSL attend termly network meetings - o DSL update training

-An overview of the school's training needs assessment is presented to the governors so that they can ensure that training is appropriately provided for all staff.
-This is also shared with staff to enable them to contribute to the development of safeguarding practice in the school.
+A report of the school's training needs assessment is presented to the governors so that they can ensure that training is appropriately provided for all staff.
+This report is also shared with staff to enable them to contribute to the development of safeguarding practice in the school.
 A training register is kept indicating when staff and governors have been trained and this in turn informs the annual report to governors.

-Safer recruitment training has been attended by: Heidi Hollis, Mark Whitehead and Rachael Jurkiw
+Safer recruitment training has been attended by: Rachael Jurkiw and Steve Parry